ME-ICA/tedana/docs/outputs.rst

 * **Kappa/Rho Scatter:** This is a scatter plot of `Kappa` vs. `Rho` features for all components.
   In the plot, each dot represents a different component.
-The x-axis represents the kappa feature, and the y-axis represents the rho feature. `Kappa` is a summary metric on for how much BOLD information might be in a component and `rho` is a summary metric for how much non-BOLD information is in a component.
+The x-axis represents the kappa feature, and the y-axis represents the rho feature. `Kappa` is a summary metric for how much BOLD information might be in a component and `rho` is a summary metric for how much non-BOLD information is in a component.
 Thus a component with a higher `kappa` and lower `rho` value is more likely to be retained.
 The solid gray line is